 Surface Water Management at HCSTFs

 Some HCSTFs will accumulate contact water.
-Generally, this water can be used to water the windows of a facility; however, larger operations will have to remove excess water from the facility.
+Generally, this water can be used to water the soil in a facility; however, larger operations will have to remove excess water from the facility.
 Excess water may be stored in a pond, sump or holding tank with proper containment, as discussed in Section 4.
 Some HCSTFs may have to treat water prior to discharging to the receiving environment.
 HCSTFs of this scale will have a water licence to authorize the discharge of water to the receiving environment.

 As water holding tanks approach full volume, or as a retention ponds reach the minimum freeboard, the HCSTF operator should notify an Inspector of an upcoming decant.
 Water within the retention pond or holding tank should be analysed as outlined in Table 6.2; a water licence will typically require that results are provided to the Inspector and/or Regional Land/Water Board for review and approval prior to decant.
-Discharge criteria may be specifically developed in a water licence for a particular HCSTF on a site-specific basis; however, as a guideline, criteria for surface water discharge are provided in the guidelines referenced in Table 6.2, depending on the location of the discharge point in relation to a surface water body.
+Discharge criteria may be specifically developed in a water licence for a particular HCSTF on a site-specific basis; however, as a guideline, criteria for the discharge of water from the HCSTFare provided in the guidelines referenced in Table 6.2, depending on the location of the discharge point or ultimate receiving environment.
 The HCSTF operator should be present during decant operations.
+Emergency/buffer containment should be available to store water during times when capacity is being approached and the HCSTF is awaiting laboratory results prior to discharge/approval.

-If surface water analytical results do not meet the required water licence criteria and/or guidelines, the HCSTF operator should contact the Inspector and/or applicable regulator for further direction.
+Table 6.2 will inform subsequent water management actions with respect to on-site discharge, the need for treatment, or transportation to an off-site approved disposal facility.

-Table 6.2: Water Monitoring Requirements
+Table 6.2: Recommended Discharge Criteria for Managed Water at HCSTFs